 The challenger needs Mindfulness to begin opening the virtues of the spirit.
 The often “tough” projected energy finds it’s a purpose in the Love of point two.
 Moving to point five the challenger finds Gratitude to let go instead of controlling.

 Type nines are the most likely to misidentify their type.
 The peacemaker naturally sees themselves reflected in the other types more naturally than any other type.
 Happiness is the anchor and hardest door for this type to open.
 Once the first door is open, then they can truly find the Joyfulness at point three.
 Blissfulness if often a surprising revelation for all types, but point six is the perfect complement to balance this type.

 All nine types are labels we use to describe common traits of personality.
-The triads above are simply the starting place.
+The triads above are the starting place.
 We have access to all nine personality traits and so too all nine virtues of the spirit.
-Personality and instinct are simply necessary mechanisms that connect our consciousness to our bodies.
+Personality and instinct are necessary mechanisms that connect our consciousness to our bodies.

 The Observer is that part of us who “is” listening, watching, feeling as we live out our experiences.
 It’s the person who you are talking to inside your mind.
 It’s that part of us the triggers our “gut” feelings.
-So, in a way, we are simply learning to fine-tune an instrument of experience as we awaken and undertake our own path of spiritual exploration.
+So, in a way, we are learning to fine-tune an instrument of experience as we awaken and undertake our own path of spiritual exploration.

 The virtues of the spirit help us to conquer our own failings and balance our lives.
 In this way, we have no need to conquer others.
 In fact, just the opposite.
 We can then open our hearts and lives to promote friendliness, compassion, and happiness to everyone and everything.

 Our inborn spiritual desire to seek the unknown and explore our awareness, You do this as you create your own path.
 Mythologies are signposts that show us it can be done.
 They point the way, but we all have different lives.
 We must find our own way.